a1eko/mix/INSTALL.md

 ### Making the system bootable ###

-Inspect package *linux*.
-A default kernel has been installed already.
-If necessary, adjust configuration in `local.config` and reinstall the kernel.
+Inspect package *linux* in `/usr/packages`.
+Default kernel configuration will be created at build time.
+To adjust kernel to the local hardware, a user-defined file `config.local` is used.
+Edit `config.local` and install the kernel.

 	pkz build linux
 	pkz -f install linux